GravityBreak/Summer-Day/README.md

 Example: `TILDE|happy|l|I'm talking now!`

 ### characterName
 The name of your character.
-This doesn't have to be all-caps if you don't want it to be.
+However you capitalize this will be how it's capitalized in the text box.
 To get the character's portrait to show, create a folder with the character's name (in all-lowercase) in the "portraits" folder.

 If `NOONE` is set as the character name, it'll show a differently-styled box with no portrait.
 This is good for things like narration.